 - An avoidable disaster on a poorly maintained oil tanker could cause catastrophic disruptions to the fishing industry and a port vital for food imports.

 Launched: 2012.
 Where we focus: primary health facilities; emergency obstetric and newborn care centers; reproductive health care; mobile health teams; a COVID-19 isolation unit; treatment for malnourished children; cash transfers; livelihood programs; women and children’s protection; water and sanitation services; education.

 World crisis 2021 outlook

 The world is facing unprecedented humanitarian emergencies in the coming year.
 The worst humanitarian crises of 2021 will be in countries failed by world leaders.
 The global response to the COVID-19 pandemic has left countries affected by conflict and crisis to struggle on their own—and the world’s most vulnerable people are paying the price.
+The effects of climate change will only exacerbate these crises.
 The international community must take action now, before decades of hard-won progress on reducing poverty, hunger and disease is lost or even reversed.

 Top 3 crises we’re most concerned about in 2021 from our annual emergency watchlist:— IRC - International Rescue Committee (@RESCUEorg) December 16, 2020